 We spread out our iconic Paris monuments and on day three, the Arc de Triomphe got a close inspection.
 We walked right in with the Museum Pass and headed to the top.
 The view is slightly different than what you see from the Eiffel Tower; it’s not a must-do but if you have the ability to skip the line it’s worthwhile.

 We did some Right Bank wandering and included stops at the Opera House and Madeleine.
 We proceeded to the Musée d’Orsay.
-One nice thing about this museum is that the kids recognize the Impressionist art.
+One nice thing about this museum versus other art museums is that the kids recognize the Impressionist art.
 It’s a more intimate museum focused on painting versus antiquities; I’d recommend using an audio guide to keep kids engaged.

-A surprise hit for all was the Musée de l’Orangerie featuring Claude Monet’s masterpieces.
+As your trip to Paris winds down, a lesser known and quieter attraction, like the Musée de l’Orangerie featuring Claude Monet’s masterpieces, might be just what you need.
 The huge scale of the paintings at eye-level enables kids to see all the intricacies and get close to the action.

 We wrapped up our time in Paris with a visit to Montmartre and the incredible Sacré-Cœur Basilica.
 In a 72 hour itinerary, you’d be out of time.
-With an additional half day (which we had), we opted for another visit at the Louvre and wandering at the kid-friendly favorite, the Jardin du Luxembourg.
+With an additional half day (which we had), we opted for another visit at the Louvre and wandering at the kid-friendly favorite, Luxembourg Gardens.
+If you have even more time, consider a day trip out to Monet’s Gardens, Versailles, or even Disneyland Paris.

 Photo Credit: Danna Leahy